From “Flying Blind” to Data-Driven Confidence

 Macro-Conversions

-A macro-conversion is the primary goal, the most valuable action a user can take.
-These are the behaviours that occur in the Convert/Complete stage of the journey, such as a completed purchase or a submitted “Contact Us” form.
-Because these actions directly generate revenue or qualified leads, they are the actions that Google’s bidding algorithms should be optimised for.
-This strategic concept maps directly to a critical technical setting in Google Ads.
-When setting up a conversion action, macro-conversions should almost always be configured as “Primary” actions .
-This explicitly tells Google’s Smart Bidding to find more people who are likely to perform this high-value action, aligning the campaign’s optimisation directly with the core business objective.
+A macro-conversion is the primary goal: the most valuable action a user can take.
+These behaviours occur in the Convert/Complete stage, such as completed purchases or submitted “Contact Us” forms.
+Because these actions directly generate revenue or qualified leads, they’re what Google’s bidding algorithms should optimise for.
+When setting up a conversion action, macro-conversions should almost always be configured as “Primary” actions, explicitly telling Google’s Smart Bidding to find more people likely to perform this high-value action.

 Micro-Conversions

-A micro-conversion is a valuable secondary action that indicates a user is moving through the Review stage of their journey.
-These are important engagement behaviours that often precede a macro-conversion.
-Examples include signing up for a newsletter, downloading a case study, watching a product demo video, or adding an item to a cart.
-While these actions are valuable signals of interest, they are not the ultimate goal.
-Optimising a campaign for newsletter signups could inadvertently de-prioritise the more valuable goal of actual sales.
+A micro-conversion is a valuable secondary action indicating a user is moving through the Review stage.
+These engagement behaviours often precede macro-conversions: newsletter signups, case study downloads, product demo views, or adding items to cart.
+While valuable signals of interest, they’re not the ultimate goal.
+Optimising for newsletter signups could inadvertently de-prioritise actual sales.
 Therefore, micro-conversions should typically be set as “Secondary” actions in Google Ads.
-This allows the marketer to track and observe these important engagements, and use them to answer behavioural KPQs like “Which content keeps visitors engaged longest?”, without having them influence the primary bidding strategy.
-This distinction prevents the algorithm from optimising for a lower-value goal at the expense of the one that truly drives the business forward.
+This allows you to track these engagements and answer behavioural KPQs like “Which content keeps visitors engaged longest?” without influencing primary bidding strategy.

 Prerequisites: What You Need Before You Start

-• An active Google Ads account: This is your command centre, where you’ll define your conversion goals and analyse campaign performance.
+- An active Google Ads account: Your command centre for defining conversion goals and analysing campaign performance.

-• An active Google Tag Manager (GTM) account: GTM is the free tool we’ll use to add tracking codes (known as “tags”) to your website without needing to edit the site’s code directly every time.
-It’s the modern, flexible, and recommended way to manage all your tracking snippets.
-Critically, the main GTM container snippet must already be installed on every page of your website.
+- An active Google Tag Manager (GTM) account: The free tool for adding tracking codes to your website without editing code directly.
+The main GTM container snippet must already be installed on every page of your website.

 Creating Your First Conversion Action: A Step-by-Step Walkthrough